Reflexive Property: Definition, Equality, and Practice Math Problems

 Reflexive property of congruence example

-Let’s use the reflexive property of congruence examples to prove two triangles are congruent.
+Let’s use the reflexive property examples to prove two triangles are congruent.

 In the figure with triangles ABC and CDA, which share side AC: